Russian painter Pimen Orlov

 In 1849, he was ordered to return to Russia, but the artist managed to convince the government to let him stay in Italy.

-In 1857 Orlov received the title of academician of portrait painting.
+Later, in 1857, Orlov received the title of academician of portrait painting.